-Revenue is recognized when, or as, the Company satisfies its performance obligation by transferring the promised services to 2seventy.
-Revenue is being recognized over time using a cost-based input method, based on internal labor cost effort to perform the research services, since the internal labor cost incurred over time is thought to best reflect the transfer of services to 2seventy.
-In applying a cost-based input method of revenue recognition, we use actual costs incurred relative to budgeted costs to fulfill the combined performance obligation.
+Revenue was recognized when, or as, the Company satisfied its performance obligation by transferring the promised services to 2seventy.
+Revenue was recognized over time using a cost-based input method, based on internal labor cost effort to perform the research services, since the internal labor cost incurred over time was thought to best reflect the transfer of services to 2seventy.
+In applying a cost-based input method of revenue recognition, we used actual costs incurred relative to budgeted costs to fulfill the combined performance obligation.
 A cost-based input method of revenue recognition requires us to make estimates of costs to complete the performance obligation.
-The cumulative effect of any revisions to estimated costs to complete the performance obligation will be recorded in the period in which changes are identified and amounts can be reasonably estimated.
-A significant change in these assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods.
+The cumulative effect of any revisions to estimated costs to complete the performance obligation were recorded in the period in which changes are identified and amounts can be reasonably estimated.